Shareholder Non-Executive Director (LPFA)

 Chief Executive Officer LPP and LPPI

 Sir Peter has more than 19 years’ knowledge and experience of working within the public sector.
 Sir Peter is currently the Chairman of New West End Company and was previously an advisor to Boris Johnson, Mayor of London, on regeneration, growth and enterprise at the Greater London Authority.

 He is a former Chief Executive Officer of Westminster City Council, a former Non-Executive Director to Liberata and also former Chief Executive Officer of the London Development Agency.
 Prior to that, Sir Peter worked in the private sector as a Senior Executive in one of the leading national transport operators.

-Alan is also a Member of the LPP and LPPI Remuneration and Nomination Committee.
+Alan is also a Member of the LPP and LPPI Remuneration and Nomination Committees

 Adrian joined LPP in November 2018.
-With over 30 years of financial services experience, mainly in the asset and wealth management sectors, Adrian has a large firm background from Barclays Capital, JP Morgan Asset Management and Fidelity.
+With over 30 years of financial services experience, mainly in the asset and wealth management sectors, Adrian has worked at Barclays Capital, JP Morgan Asset Management and Fidelity.
 Adrian’s recent roles include Finance Director UK at Edmond de Rothschild, Partner and Finance Director at Killik & Co, and CFO at Sarasin & Partners.

 Adrian qualified as a chartered accountant while at KPMG and is a fellow of the ICAEW.
 He graduated from Exeter University with a BA (comb hons) degree in Economics and Statistics.